Biofoundationalism IV: Masculine Because You Have To, Feminine Because You Get To

 A nation's political and moral beliefs must be understood bottom up: settings shape circumstances, which inform values, and sculpt behaviors.
 The same man will espouse dramatically different principles and priorities if he’s broke in a barrio or wealthy behind a gate; this economic reality scales.

-Societal priorities are not top-down phenomena; yet essentially all political analysis approaches them as such, implicitly attributing causality to sovereign individuals making a series of sovereign decisions as Blank Slates who just need the right facts (their facts) to see the light.
+Societal priorities are not top-down phenomena, yet all political analysis approaches them as such.
+Implicitly assuming pure agency for a bunch of sovereign individuals making a series of sovereign decisions as Blank Slates who just need the right facts (their facts) to see the light.
 Pundits endlessly pontificate "we must respect XYZ" or "people just need to embrace ABC," as if human wants and desires transform through persuasive essay.
 The environment dictates the expression; to change habits, you must change the habitat.

-Biofoundationalism does not claim humans are marionettes lacking any free will, but rather our will operates within ecological and material bounds.
-The atmosphere informs political trends and which moral foundations are culturally dominant.
+Biofoundationalism does not claim humans are marionettes lacking all free will; rather, our will operates within ecological and material bounds.
+The atmosphere shapes which moral foundations are culturally dominant, expressing itself through political trends.

-These principles are self-evident when applied to the wolf and his hunt or the flower and its garden.
-What blinds man from understanding it’s also relevant to him is a subconscious refusal to accept that nature’s rules govern all her creatures.
-Hubris disallows man from observing he’s not immune to the living-system tenets of gene-environment interaction.
+These tenets are self-evident when applied to the wolf and his hunt or the flower and its garden.
+What blinds man from understanding this applies equally to us is a subconscious refusal to accept that nature’s rules govern all her creatures, of which he is one.
+Hubris prevents us from observing we’re not immune to the living-system tenets of gene-environment interaction.

 The moral foundations that lift a country out of poverty are not equally potent in wealth.
 Wartime virtues lack the same utility when the homeland is secure.
-The weather determines if you can wear shorts; the economic climate determines how liberal you get to be.
+The weather determines if you can wear shorts; the economic climate determines if you can be liberal.
 Can you wear shorts in a snowstorm?
 I mean, sure I guess, how long can you keep that up?
-Will you convince everyone else to be uncomfortable with principled political debate when there’s a pair of pants and coat available?
+Will you convince everyone else to be uncomfortable with principled political persuasion when there’s a pair of pants and coat available?
 Maybe for a week or so, not for a season.

-When is populism ascendent?
-During periods of acute distress: surging crime or economic collapse typically trigger it.
+When is populism ascendant?
+During periods of acute distress: surging crime or economic collapse trigger it.
 Why?
 The political solutions it offers are an immune response for a societal organism.
-Recall the Behavioral Immune System cited in Part I and II, immune systems are present in all organisms.
+Recall the Behavioral Immune System cited in Part II; immune systems exist in all organisms.

-The populist politician is a symptom that springs forth to fulfill demand from a polity that wants to release its white blood cells; if there was no demand, he’d have no political product to sell.
-A top-down storyteller ascribes all the autonomy and impetus to the politician and his sales pitch; a bottom-up biofoundationalist lens understands that the environment made such a figure inevitable.
+The populist politician is a symptom that springs forth to fulfill demand from a polity wanting to release its white blood cells; if there was no demand, he’d have no political product to sell.
+A top-down storyteller ascribes all the agency to the politician and his sales pitch; a bottom-up Biofoundationalist knows the environment made such a figure inevitable.
+How dark is the room?
+When we know this, we know what kind of lightbulb the politician will try to sell.

-Childish insult matches reduce complex adaptations to cartoon villainy, and it dominates political discourse.
-Good vs evil.
+Childish insult matches reduce complex adaptations to cartoon villainy, and this dominates political discourse.
+Good vs bad.
 Retard vs regal.
-Someone get this guy the quality facts so he has better opinions.
+Someone get this guy the right facts so he has better opinions.
 Stop being mean and dumb!
 Be right and smart!
 Ok.

-The correct (and healthy) way to comprehend it is neither is inherently superior, rather one side is sometimes more useful than the other.
+Competing sets of moral foundations are not good, bad, right, or wrong.
+The correct (and healthy) way to perceive them: neither is inherently superior, rather one side is sometimes more useful than the other.
 What decides the usefulness?
 The environment.

 Masculine because you have to, feminine because you get to.